zinserjan/wdio-visual-regression-service/README.md

 pass in a function that returns the filename for the current screenshot.
 Function receives a *context* object as first parameter with all relevant information about the command.

 #### VisualRegressionCompare.Spectre
 This method is used for uploading screenshots to the web application [Spectre](https://github.com/wearefriday/spectre).
 Spectre is a UI for visual regression testing.
 It stores the screenshots and compares them which is quite useful for Continuous Integration.

 You can pass the following options to it's constructor as object:

 * **url** `String` <br>
 pass in a spectre webservice url.

 * **project** `String` <br>
 pass in a name for your project.

 * **suite** `String` <br>
 pass in a name for your testsuite.
 One project can contain several suites.

 * **spectreOptions** `Function` <br>
 pass in a function that returns an Object with following properties: `testname, browser, size`.
 Function receives a *context* object as first parameter with all relevant information about the command.

-* **misMatchTolerance** `Number`  ( default: 30 ) <br>
+* **fuzzLevel** `Number`  ( default: 30 ) <br>
-number between 0 and 100 that defines the degree of mismatch to consider two images as identical, increasing this value will decrease test coverage.
+number between 0 and 100 that defines the fuzz factor of Spectre's image comparison method.
+For more details please have a look at [Spectre documentation](https://github.com/wearefriday/spectre).
-<br> The misMatchTolerance for spectre can be defined in its settings, this misMatchTolerance only affects local tests.

 **Example**
 ```js